Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Preliminary

 where $\bm \mu \in \RR^n$ is an unknown mean pixel intensity vector, and $\bm \veps \in \RR^n$ is a vector of normally distributed noise with covariance matrix $\Sigma$, which is known or can be estimated from external data.
-We note that the assumption in Equation (\ref{eq:random_input}) does not mean that the pixel intensities in an image follow a normal distribution.
-Instead, we assume that the vector of noise added to the true pixel values follows a multivariate normal distribution.
-Given a DNN that has already been trained in advance for the segmentation task, our target task is to quantify the statistical significance of the segmentation result obtained when applying the trained DNN to a new test input image $\bm X$.

-For simplicity, we mainly focus on DNN-based segmentation problems in which the input image is divided into two regions.
-Nevertheless, the proposed method can be easily extended to cases where the image is divided into more than two regions.
-We call these two regions the \emph{object} and \emph{background} regions.
-We denote the set of pixels of an input image $\bm X$ in the object and background regions as $\cO_{\bm X}$ and $\cB_{\bm X}$, respectively.
+We note that the assumption in Equation (\ref{eq:random_input}) does not mean that the pixel intensities in an image follow a multivariate normal distribution.
+Instead, the vector of noise added to the true pixel values are assumed to follows a multivariate normal distribution.
+For simplicity, we consider segmentation problems in which the image is divided into two regions: \emph{object} and \emph{background} regions \footnote{The extension to the cases where the image is divided into more than two regions is straightforward.}.
+We denote the sets of pixels in the object and background regions as $\cO_{\bm X}$ and $\cB_{\bm X}$, respectively.

-\subsection{Quantifying the statistical significance of the DNN-based segmentation result.}

-Given an observed image $\bm x^{\rm obs} \in \RR^n$, which is assumed to be sampled from model (\ref{eq:random_input}), we can obtain the object region $\cO_{\bm x^{\rm obs}}$ and the background region $\cB_{\bm x^{\rm obs}}$ after applying the trained DNN to $\bm x^{\rm obs}$.
-To quantify the statistical significance of the segmentation results, we consider the following statistical test.
+\paragraph{Statistical inference.} To quantify the statistical significance of the segmentation result, Tanizaki et al. \cite{tanizaki2020computing} consider the following statistical test:

-where $\mu_{\cO_{\bm x^{\rm obs}}}$ and $\mu_{\cB_{\bm x^{\rm obs}}}$ are the true means of the pixel values in the object and background regions, respectively.
-A reasonable choice of the test statistic is the difference in the average pixel values between the object and background regions.
+where $\mu_{\cO_{\bm X}}$ and $\mu_{\cB_{\bm X}}$ are the true means of the pixel values in the object and background regions.
+A reasonable choice of the test statistic is the difference in the average pixel values between the object and background regions